2017 24 Hours of Le Mans: Qualifying

 Thursday's first qualifying session began with a stoppage for a crash.
 Maris spun and crashed his No. 33 car against the outside barriers leaving the first Mulsanne Chicane 17 minutes in.
 He was unhurt, but was transported to the medical centre for a precautionary check-up; this meant that the organisers rescheduled the second qualifying to end at 21:30 Central European Summer Time (CEST) (UTC+02:00).
 When it restarted, Kobayashi exited the pit lane early; aided by tailwinds on the Mulsanne Straight and headwinds through the Porsche Curves, he reset the track lap record to 3 minutes 14.791 seconds.
-The No. 8 Toyota stopped leaving the second Mulsanne Chicane with an oil-supply problem which required an engine change.
-The Toyota returned to the track with ten minutes remaining, but fell to fourth as Buemi could not better its best time.
-Jani and Bernhard in the two Porsches lapped quicker, and moved to second and third.
+The No. 8 Toyota stopped leaving the second Mulsanne Chicane with an engine oil-supply problem which required an engine change.
+The Toyota returned to the track, but fell to fourth as Buemi could not lap faster.
+Jani and Bernhard in the two Porsches lapped quicker and moved to second and third.
 Yuji Kunimoto also improved the No. 9 Toyota's best lap, but fell to fifth.

 Petrov's Manor set a new LMP2 class lap record of 3 minutes 25.549 seconds, more than a second faster than rookie Thomas Laurent in DC's No. 38 entry and Vergne's second Manor; Petrov demoted the ByKolles car to seventh overall.
 The LMGTE categories had some changes, with Aston Martin remaining the Pro leader; Jonathan Adam bettered Thiim's first session lap, with Calado improving to second.
 Euan Hankey became the provisional LMGTE Am pole-sitter before Will Stevens went faster to take the class pole.
 Timothé Buret lost control of the No. 23 Panis Barthez Competition Ligier on the grass and was stranded in a gravel trap going into Tertre Rouge corner after striking the barrier with half-an-hour left in qualifying.

-As temperatures cooled for the final session, more than half the field improved their fastest laps but Kobayashi's time was not bettered.
+As temperatures cooled for the final session, more than half the field improved their fastest laps but Kobayashi's time was not bested.
 He took Toyota's third pole position at Le Mans and their first since 2014.
 Nakajima lapped more than two seconds faster, putting the No. 8 Toyota alongside the sister No. 7 car.
 Porsche failed to improve from the second session, finishing third and fourth.
 Hartley slowed and stopped the No. 2 Porsche at Indianapolis corner due to a rising oil temperature.
 He abandoned the car after failing to return to the pit lane on hybrid power.
-Lapierre improved early on, and was fifth.
+Lapierre improved early on to go fifth.
 Oliver Webb used clear air to return the ByKolles car to sixth overall.
 Lynn reset the LMP2 lap record early on by 11.3 seconds over the 2016 time, demoting the No. 25 Manor Oreca to second.
 Ho-Pin Tung's No. 38 DC car took third, battling with Senna for the position.
 The Oreca chassis, as well as the variant Alpine chassis, secured the first nine positions in LMP2; the Dallara of SMP Racing was the fastest of the other chassis, in tenth place.